mattds/mvc/README.md

 }
 ```

-This approach creates a new controller for each action call, which provides a context for the action.
+This approach creates a new controller for each action call, which provides the necessary context for the action be able to render a view.
 This approach also gives the flexibility to execute an action conditionally or execute logic before and after any action is called in a given controller.

 ###Actions